Perfect love, given entirely for another’s happiness. The only love that will get us into heaven.

 But what do we mean by love?
 We moderns have so abased our English word “love” that when we are violating the Sixth Commandment we call it “making love.”
 Holy Mother Church wisely retains the Greek word agape to keep its meaning clear.

-Rabbi Yeshua loved us so much that he freely chose the Cross, for us.
+Rabbi Yeshua loves us so much that he freely chose the Cross, for us.
 How many of us could endure the Cross for three hours for our own cherished wife?
 He endured it for all who had sinned against him.
 In the New and Eternal Covenant he expects the same of us.
 “A new commandment I give to you, that you love [agapate] one another; even as I have loved [egapesa] you, that you also love [agapate] one another.
 By this all men will know that you are my disciples, if you have love [agapen] for one another” Jn 13:34–35.
-He knew we could not reach that standard so he gave us Confession, but that is the mark we strive for.
+He knew we could not reach that standard so he gave us Penance and Reconciliation, but that is the mark we strive for.
 Kneeling humbly before Rabbi Yeshua in the little booth actually helps us concentrate on him rather than on ourselves.

 Rabbi Paul described agape: “Love is patient and kind; love is not jealous or boastful; it is not arrogant or rude.
 Love does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrong, but rejoices in the right.
 Love bears all things, believes all things, hopes all things, endures all things” 1 Cor 13:4–7

 True love is given for another person’s happiness.
 False love is given for what we can get from that person.